Types of Network Threats

 Attackers typically gain access to internal operating systems via email-delivered network threats which first compromise a set of machines, then install attacker controlled malware, and so provide ability for the attacker to move laterally.
 This increases the likelihood of not being detected up front while providing an almost effortless entry point for the attacker.

 According to a recent Microsoft security intelligence report, more than 45% of malware requires some form of user interaction, suggesting that user-targeted email, designed to trick users, is a primary tactic used by attackers to establish their access.

-While detection, perimeter hardening, and patching processes are required to mitigate network threats from active and passive network-delivered threats, as a basic starting point organizations need to protect themselves especially from the email-delivered threats that subsequently enable network-threats to be successful.
+While detection, perimeter hardening, and patching processes are required to mitigate network threats from active and passive network threats, as a basic starting point organisations need to protect themselves especially from the email-delivered security threats that subsequently enable network-threats to be successful.